Antisemitism in the United Kingdom

-Antisemitism in the United Kingdom signifies hatred of and discrimination against Jews in the United Kingdom.
-Discrimination and hostility against the community since its establishment in 1070 resulted in a series of massacres on several occasions and their expulsion from the country in 1290.
+British Jews have experienced antisemitism – discrimination and persecution as Jews – since a Jewish community was first established in England in 1070.
+They experienced a series of massacres in the Medieval period, which culminated in their expulsion from England in 1290.
 They were readmitted by Oliver Cromwell in 1655.

-In the 19th century, increasing toleration of religious minorities gradually eliminated legal restrictions on public employment and political representation.
-However, Jewish financiers were seen by some as having an undue influence on government policy, particularly regarding the British Empire and foreign affairs.
+By the 1800s, an increasing toleration of religious minorities gradually helped to eliminate legal restrictions on public employment and political representation.
+However, Jewish financiers were seen by some as holding disproportionate influence on British government policy, particularly concerning the British Empire and foreign affairs.

-Significant Jewish immigration from Eastern Europe in the years prior to World War I generated some opposition and resulted in increasingly restrictive immigration laws.
-Similarly, an emerging fascist movement in the 1930s which launched antisemitic campaigns was accompanied by a government policy of restricting the inflow of Jewish refugees from Nazi controlled territories.
-Notwithstanding sympathy for the Jews following the Holocaust, immigration controls to Britain Palestine were maintained while Zionist attacks on British forces in Palestine in 1947 caused some resentment.
+Significant Jewish migration from Eastern Europe in the years prior to World War I saw some antisemitic opposition, which would result in increasingly restrictive immigration laws.
+An emerging fascist movement in the 1930s, which launched antisemitic campaigns, was accompanied by a government policy of restricting the inflow of Jewish refugees from Nazi controlled territories.
+Notwithstanding sympathy for the Jews following the Holocaust, immigration controls to Mandatory Palestine were maintained, while Zionist attacks on British forces in Palestine caused some resentment and would trigger anti-Jewish riots in 1947.
 In the second half of the 20th century, while the Jewish community became generally accepted, antisemitic sentiment persisted within British fascist and other far-right groups.
-In the 21st century, while the level of antisemitism is amongst the lowest in the world, there is a trend of increasing antisemitic expression from individuals, much of it on social media and relating to Israel.
-Antisemitism is more prevalent among British Muslims, while anti-Zionism is associated with Muslims and the political left.